Mount Cottrell, Victoria Explained

 Zoom:11

-Mount Cottrell is a town in Victoria, Australia, 31km (19miles) west of Melbourne's Central Business District, located within the Cities of Melton and Wyndham local government areas.
+Mount Cottrell is a locality in Victoria, Australia, 31km (19miles) west of Melbourne's Central Business District, straddling the local government areas of Melton and Wyndham.
 Mount Cottrell recorded a population of 496 at the 2021 census.

-The town of Mount Cottrell consists of mainly privately owned open land.
-The town is named after the 203m high mountain it encompasses, Mount Cottrell, the most massive of the Werribee Plains volcanoes, a volcanic cone formed by the radial eruption of numerous lava tongues.
+The locality of Mount Cottrell consists of mainly privately owned open land.
+It is named after the 203m high mountain it encompasses, Mount Cottrell, the most massive of the Werribee Plains volcanoes, a volcanic cone formed by the radial eruption of numerous lava tongues.
 The mountain was purchased by Melton Council in 2007 to preserve the significant geological and flora and fauna values on the site.

 Mount Cottrell Post Office opened on 1 January 1866, closed in 1895, reopened in 1902 and closed again in 1958.